-The monitoring and reporting program for any waste discharge requirements exconditional waiver of waste discharge requirements that addresses municipal storm water discharges to Table X or Table III-2A applicable water bodies must shall be designed to collect information necessary to:
+The monitoring and reporting program for any waste discharge requirements that addresses municipal storm water discharges to Table X or Table III-2A applicable water bodies shall be designed to collect information necessary to:

-- Determine whether receiving waters and are attaining the pyrethroid pesticides water quality objectives, and where applicable, the Pyrethroid Pesticides Water Column Additivity Numeric Targets; - 2) Determine whether bed sediments are attaining the Sediment Toxicity Numeric Targetspyrethroid pesticides water quality objectives and wasteload allocations and the narrative toxicity objective, where applicable.
-It is generally expected that this requirement would be met by monitoring for pyrethroid pesticides in the water column and sediment toxicity testing with Hyalella azteca with In order to link sediment toxicity to pyrethroid pesticides, chemical analysis of the sediment for pyrethroid pesticides shall be performed if the sediment is toxic;

-- 3) Determine whether the implementation of best management practices and control measures are sufficient to meet the pyrethroid pesticides water quality objectives and wasteload allocations TMDL Numeric Targets, where applicable; and - 4) Determine whether alternatives to pyrethroid pesticides are being discharged at concentrations with the potential to cause or contribute to exceedances of applicable water quality objectives.
+- 1) Determine whether receiving waters are attaining the pyrethroid pesticides water quality objectives, and where applicable, the Pyrethroid Pesticides Water Column Additivity Numeric Targets: - 2) Determine whether bed sediments are attaining the Sediment Toxicity Numeric Targets, where applicable.
+In order to link sediment toxicity to pyrethroid pesticides, chemical analysis of the sediment for pyrethroid pesticides shall be performed if the sediment is toxic; - 3) Determine whether the implementation of best management practices and control measures are sufficient to meet the pyrethroid pesticides water quality objectives and TMDL Numeric Targets, where applicable; - 4) Determine whether alternatives to pyrethroid pesticides are being discharged at concentrations with the potential to cause or contribute to exceedances of applicable water quality objectives.
 The Regional Board, in consultation with DPR, will assist dischargers in determining if monitoring and reporting programs for alternatives to pyrethroid pesticides are necessary and in identifying alternatives for which monitoring might be appropriate with consideration of the commercial availability of acceptable analytical methods.

-With Executive Officer approval, representative monitoring programs, including coordinated regional monitoring programs, may be used to meet the monitoring requirements-listed above.
-Routine monitoring for pyrethroid pesticides and alternatives can be discontinued upon a discharger showing that the specific pesticide is not found in receiving waters the effluent at concentrations with the potential to cause or contribute to exceedances of applicable water quality objectives; however, the requirement to monitor for pyrethroid pesticides concentrations shall be assessed during permit renewal every 5 years as a part of the Report of Waste Discharge will continue to be required at least as long as the pyrethroid pesticides specified in Table III-2A have registered outdoor uses in the source area.
+With Executive Officer approval, representative monitoring programs, including coordinated regional monitoring programs, may be used to meet the monitoring requirements.
+Routine monitoring for pyrethroid pesticides and alternatives can be discontinued upon a discharger showing that the specific pesticide is not found in receiving waters at concentrations with the potential to cause or contribute to exceedances of applicable water quality objectives; however, pyrethroid pesticides concentrations shall be assessed during permit renewal at least as long as the pyrethroid pesticides specified in Table III-2A have registered outdoor uses in the source area.